shihanng/dev.to/posts/go-direnv/go-direnv.md

 tags: Go, shell, direnv
 ---

-Recently I've joined a project that require previous version of Go.
+Recently I've joined a project that requires previous version of Go.
 Since I have the latest version already installed on my machine I was looking for a way to manage different versions of Go in a single machine.
-In Python there is pyenv, Ruby with rbenv.
+In Python world, there is a very well-known version management called [pyenv](https://github.com/pyenv/pyenv) which is highly inspired by the Ruby's one: [rbenv](https://github.com/rbenv/rbenv).

 In our Go slack channel, someone also mentioned about gvm as equivalent Build your own?